wp-plugins/advanced-content-pagination/readme.txt

 How to install the plugin and get it working.

 1. Activate plugin.
-2. Go to Dashboard -> AC Pagination to manage pagination buttons.
+2. Go to Dashboard -> AP Pagination to manage pagination buttons.

 == Frequently Asked Questions ==